Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Introduction

-Matter in neutron stars is highly neutron-rich, but such systems are not self-bound, hence there is no direct experimental data that could be used to determine appropriate values for the couplings of an RMFT in this regime.
-RMFTs are, therefore, generally calibrated by fitting the couplings to data extrapolated from experimental results for atomic nuclei using the Bethe-Weizs{\"a}cker liquid-drop model, i.e., to the properties of \emph{symmetric} nuclear matter (equal numbers of protons and neutrons) around nuclear saturation density ($\nsat$).
-The RMFT is then extrapolated to neutron star conditions where matter is far from symmetric, with a proton fraction below $10\%$.
+Matter in neutron stars is highly neutron rich, but such systems are not self-bound, hence there are no direct experimental data that could be used to determine appropriate values for the couplings of an RMFT in this regime.
+RMFTs are, therefore, generally calibrated by fitting the couplings to data extrapolated from experimental results for atomic nuclei using the Bethe-Weizs{\"a}cker liquid-drop model, i.e., to the properties of \emph{symmetric} nuclear matter (equal numbers of protons and neutrons) around nuclear saturation density ($\nsat$) or ground state properties of \emph{nearly symmetric} finite nuclei, e.g., charge radii and binding energies of closed-shell nuclei.
+The RMFT is then extrapolated to neutron star conditions, where matter is far from symmetric, with a proton fraction below $10\%$.
 In addition, to describe neutron stars, RMFTs need to be extrapolated from nuclear densities to neutron star densities of up to several times $\nsat$.
-Since RMFTs are not based on a systematic expansion scheme, such extrapolations come with uncertainties that are difficult to quantify.
-In principle, the symmetry energy and its slope at $\nsat$ provide some experimental information on the extrapolation to neutron-rich matter, but, as highlighted by the recent PREX results, their values remains highly uncertain~\cite{Adhikari:2021prex,Reed:2021prex_slope_sym}.
+In principle, the symmetry energy and its slope at $\nsat$ provide some information on the extrapolation to neutron-rich matter, but, as highlighted by the recent Lead Radius Experiment (PREX-II) results, their values remains highly uncertain~\cite{Adhikari:2021prex,Reed:2021prex_slope_sym}.
 This further motivates finding alternative ways of determining coupling constants of RMFTs aimed at describing neutron-rich matter probed in neutron stars.
+See Ref.~\cite{Hornick:2018kfi} for an RMFT parametrization that checks for agreement with chiral effective field theory (\chiEFT) for neutron matter.

-In this paper, we construct a set of RMFTs that are particularly well-suited to describing neutron-rich matter.
-We constrain the RMFT couplings using the best information we have about neutron-rich matter, which comes from chiral effective field theory (\chiEFT) calculations for pure neutron matter.
-In Fig.~\ref{fig:iuf_chipt} we show the \chiPT\ error band for the binding energy of neutron matter, along with the predicted values from some commonly used RMFTs that are calibrated directly to symmetric matter.
+In this paper, we construct a set of RMFTs that are particularly well suited to describing neutron-rich matter.
+We constrain the RMFT couplings using the best information we have about neutron-rich matter, which comes from \chiEFT\ calculations for pure neutron matter.
+In Fig.~\ref{fig:iuf_chipt} we show the \chiPT\ uncertainty band for the binding energy of neutron matter, along with the predicted values from some commonly used RMFTs that are calibrated directly to symmetric matter.
 We see that they all show some level of disagreement with \chiPT.